MetPX/sarracenia/docs/source/Tutorials/Install.rst

 NOTE::

-  On many systems where both pythons 2 and 3 are installed, you may need to specify pip3 rather than pip.
+  * On many systems where both pythons 2 and 3 are installed, you may need to specify pip3 rather than pip.

+  * on Windows, in order to get the filetype feature working, one will need to manually *pip install python-magic-bin* see here for details: https://pypi.org/project/python-magic/

 System Startup and Shutdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~